geodynamics/aspect/cookbooks/grain_size_ridge/doc/grain_size_ridge.md

 have large uncertainties.
 The values used here should therefore only be seen as example values.
 It often makes sense to choose their values based on the viscosity profile one wants to use.
-These viscosity profiles are usually constrained be observations, such as the geoid or mineral physics data, and therefore provide additional constraints to the values we get from experiments.
+These viscosity profiles are usually constrained by observations, such as the geoid or mineral physics data, and therefore provide additional constraints to the values we get from experiments.

-Note that diffusion creep depends on the third power of the grain size as specified by the``Diffusion creep grain size exponent'' parameter, and that the stress-dependence of dislocation creep is controlled by the ``set Dislocation creep exponent'' parameter.
+Note that diffusion creep depends on the third power of the grain size as specified by the `Diffusion creep grain size exponent` parameter, and that the stress-dependence of dislocation creep is controlled by the `set Dislocation creep exponent` parameter.

 ## Tracking the grain size on particles.

-To track this evolving mineral grain size on particles, we have to have a compositional field with the name ``grain_size'', we have to specify that we wan to advcet this field using the particle method, and we have to select ``grain_size'' as the mapped particle property:
+To track this evolving mineral grain size on particles, we have to have a compositional field with the name `grain_size`, we have to specify that we want to advect this field using the particle method, and we have to select `grain_size` as the particle property to be mapped to this compositional field:

 ```{literalinclude} fields.part.prm
 ```